 - Risk mitigation

 With all of that in mind, the logistics ‘vehicle’, allows the transportation ‘driver,’ to deliver the goods to the desired destination, on time, and in the appropriate condition.

 It is not uncommon for businesses to outsource their transportation needs, whilst managing the logistics aspect in-house—and vice-versa.
-However, most modern businesses are now looking to simply outsource all transport and logistics services needs to one third-party partner, for the sake of saving time, and money,
+However, most modern businesses are now looking to simply outsource all transport and logistics services needs to third-party logistics companies, for the sake of saving time, and money,

-With supply chain management, route-mapping software, and a wealth of lasting relationships with the appropriate international regulatory parties, it’s almost always so much more beneficial to use a dedicated third-party, as opposed to involving the entire functionality within your own business.
+With supply chain management, route-mapping software, and a wealth of lasting relationships with the appropriate international regulatory parties, it’s almost always so much more beneficial to use a dedicated third-party logistics (3PL) provider, as opposed to involving the entire functionality within your own business.